khalid-hussain/shaheen/chap7.md

 For a while he kept staring at the crowd in a state of confusion.
 Finally, he began his speech reluctantly:

 "Vibrant people of Granada!
-After the great speech of Musa Bin Abi Ghassan, I believe there is no need for another one and maybe you too don't need any other ruckus to wake you up from your sleep after Israfeel has blown the horn.
+After the great speech of Musa bin Abi Ghassan, I believe there is no need for another one and maybe you too don't need any other ruckus to wake you up from your sleep after Israfeel has blown the horn.
 I strongly believe that if a people who are in a state of degeneration can